ArniDagur/qgmlwy-icelandic/README.md

-# qgmlwy-icelandic
-[QGMLWY keyboard layout](http://mkweb.bcgsc.ca/carpalx/) modified for use by Icelandic users.
+This is the [QGMLWY keyboard layout](http://mkweb.bcgsc.ca/carpalx/) modified for Icelandic language use.

 The Icelandic characters were not placed in a scientific manner, but like in the original layout, all vowels are positioned on the right half of the keyboard, and all consonants on the left.